filwaitman/pysmartcache/doc.md

 Note also that decorator call parameter supersedes OS var.
 So if you define both parameters, the one on decorator will be considered.

 ### Cache verbosity
 Default verbose parameter is `False`.
+It's useful to change it when you need to debug cache behavior, and so on.
 You can change it by:
 - Using `verbose` parameter on `@cache()` call;
 - Defining an environment var called `PYSMARTCACHE_VERBOSE`.